Lostinstyx/PICKME/README.md

-4) Our project is based on the fact to ...
+4) Our project is based on the fact to add some cv's on our website in objective to find a job, you can use our website as a recruter (an enterprise) or as user when you're looking for a job.

-5) To use it, ...
+5) To use it, you must download it and use it as your usually using a repository on git, or you can clone it.

-6) After it launch xamp or mamp server, open the project on apache, register yourself, and start to use our website ....
+6) After it launch xamp or mamp server, open the project on apache, register yourself, and start to use our website.

+7) You will find on our website a recruter part, to find some cv about user who whants job, with profil, or as user always your profil,  with the possibility to create a CV.